 Santa Rita Bastion

-in the area of Santa Rita Bastion beside the river.
-There's more to see here including a monument to San Martin, El Torreon - an old stone tower
+The area of Santa Rita Bastion beside the river.
+There's more to see here including a monument to San Martin, El Torreon - an

 Something for Everyone

-Obviously Colonia has something for everyone, so much history in such a small
+Obviously Colonia has something for everyone with so much history in

 Bus to Montevideo / Fray Bentos